MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Do.md

 do {<statement list>} until (<condition>)
 ```

-The statment list contains one or more statements that run each time the
+The statement list contains one or more statements that run each time the
 loop is entered or repeated.

 The condition portion of the statement resolves to true or false.